 Simple in theory, but not so simple in application.

 Takeaway: Ask your front desk manager to list the last 100 phone calls.
-Beside the call, identify NP or EP.
-Of the NP's how many got scheduled?
+Besides the call, identify NP or EP.
+Of the NP's, how many got scheduled?
 How many didn't and WHY?
 When you answer those 2 questions you will know your "missed NP opportunity" and see exactly how much revenue you're leaking.
 Just simply factor in the lifetime value of a patient and the average revenue in 1 year for a new patient.
 Scary how fast it adds up!
-And just like that ... you're office is losing thousands every month.
+And just like that ... your office is losing thousands every month.
 This will come to an end when you start working with Killer Shark.

 3: STOP Acting Like a Commodity Business (Sorry...It’s True)

 If you have a "good enough" website out there that is just floating around in cyberspace, acting as nothing more than an online brochure for your practice, then congratulations:

 You’re a commodity.

 You’re the most beloved and experienced dentist, doctor, surgeon, or orthodontist in town?
 Doesn’t matter.